netas369/Eredivisie-Stats-Tracker/README.md

 #### 2. Open terminal and start the development environment by writing command 'ddev start'
 #### 3. Open development terminal by writing command 'ddev ssh'
 #### 4. In development terminal write command 'composer install'
+#### 5. In development terminal write commands 'npm install' && 'npm run dev'
-#### 5. In normal terminal session write command 'ddev fetch-football-data'.
+#### 6. In normal terminal session write command 'ddev fetch-football-data'.
 It will run all the required commands for fetching data and populating the database with required entitities.

 ## Application Explained